 Researchers have also paid attention to emotion regulation in language learning.
-Using a scenario-based questionnaire filled out by 133 English major learners in Poland, Bielak and Mystkowska-Wiertelak (2020a) identified that language learners both up-regulate positive and down-regulate negative emotions by implementing specific categories of strategies, such as cognitive change, situation modification, attention deployment, and response change.
-Importantly, the above study focused on language learners’ emotion regulation in the classroom language learning context.
+Using a scenario-based questionnaire filled out by 133 English-major learners in Poland, Bielak and Mystkowska-Wiertelak (2020a) identified that language learners both up-regulate positive and down-regulate negative emotions by implementing specific strategies, such as cognitive change, situation modification, attention deployment, and response change.
+Importantly, their study focused on language learners’ emotion regulation in the classroom context.
 Research on emotion regulation in online collaborative language learning has been limited (Järvelä et al., 2015).
-Compared to face-to-face learning settings that include classroom and face-to-face collaboration, the lack of non-verbal behaviors and relational cues, such as facial expressions and the use of hands, in online collaborative learning makes it more difficult to establish a positive atmosphere during interactions (Dunlap et al., 2016).
-Given that emotion regulation is context-bound and situated in specific learning situations (Järvenoja et al., 2015), a different pattern of emotion regulation may arise in online collaborative learning to sustain a favorable emotional climate for productive online collaborative language learning.
-Such considerations have prompted the present study to identify what types of emotion regulation emerge and how these types of emotion regulation affect enjoyment, a typical positive emotion for language learning in the context of online collaborative learning.
+Compared with learning settings that include classroom and face-to-face collaboration, the lack of nonverbal behaviors and relational cues, such as facial expressions and hand movements, in online settings makes it more difficult to establish a positive atmosphere during interactions (Dunlap et al., 2016).
+Given that emotion regulation is context-bound and situated in specific learning situations (Järvenoja et al., 2015), a different pattern of emotion regulation may arise in online collaborative learning to sustain an emotional environment that is productive for learning.
+Such considerations have prompted the present study to identify what types of emotion regulation emerge and how they affect enjoyment.

 Foreign language enjoyment

-Enjoyment is a complex positive emotion that assumes dimensions in addition to a simple pleasurable feeling, such as “an intellectual focus, heightened attention, and optimal challenge” (Boudreau, MacIntyre, & Dewaele, 2018).
-In other words, enjoyment refers to a sense of novelty or accomplishment arising from pushing oneself to earn an unexpected achievement in the face of challenging tasks, such as learning (Csikszentmihalyi, 2008).
-Csikszentmihalyi (2000) perceived enjoyment as a key component of the flow experience, enhancing learners’ engagement in learning activities.
-Based on Fredrickson’s (2003) broaden-and-build theory of positive emotions, MacIntyre and Gregersen (2012) argued that positive emotions like enjoyment could broaden learners’ perspectives and assist them in more effectively absorbing a foreign language.
-In addition, enjoyment helps to reduce the lingering effect of negative emotions, promoting long-term resilience and well-being in the future (Li et al., 2018).
-An increasing number of studies have confirmed the positive effect of language learning enjoyment on learners’ willingness to communicate (Dewaele & Dewaele, 2018; Khajavy, MacIntyre, & Barabadi, 2018), language learning grit (Pawlak, Csizér, Kruk, & Zawodniak, 2022), language motivation (Pawlak, Zarrinabadi, & Kruk, 2022), language fluency (Bielak, 2022), language performance (Dewaele & Alfawzan, 2018; Saito, Dewaele, Abe, & In'nami, 2018), and language achievement (Jin & Zhang, 2018; Li, Dewaele, & Jiang, 2019) in various contexts.
+Enjoyment is a complex positive emotion that involves more than pleasurable feelings; it is “an intellectual focus, heightened attention, and optimal challenge” (Boudreau, MacIntyre, & Dewaele, 2018).
+In other words, enjoyment refers to a sense of novelty or accomplishment arising from pushing oneself to achieve a goal in the face of challenging tasks (Csikszentmihalyi, 2008).
+Csikszentmihalyi (2000) perceived enjoyment as a key component that enhances learners’ engagement in learning activities.
+Based on Fredrickson’s (2003) broaden-and-build theory of positive emotions, MacIntyre and Gregersen (2012) argued that positive emotions like enjoyment could broaden learners’ perspectives and help them more effectively absorb a foreign language.
+In addition, enjoyment helps reduce the lingering effects of negative emotions, promoting long-term resilience and well-being (Li et al., 2018).
+An increasing number of studies have confirmed the positive effect of language-learning enjoyment on learners’ willingness to communicate (Dewaele & Dewaele, 2018; Khajavy, MacIntyre, & Barabadi, 2018), language learning grit (Pawlak, Csizér, Kruk, & Zawodniak, 2022), language motivation (Pawlak, Zarrinabadi, & Kruk, 2022), language fluency (Bielak, 2022), language performance (Dewaele & Alfawzan, 2018; Saito, Dewaele, Abe, & In'nami, 2018), and language achievement (Jin & Zhang, 2018; Li, Dewaele, & Jiang, 2019) in various contexts.